chenkianwee/cheatsheet/cheatsheet/docs/022b3dsect.md

     <br/><br/>

 2. Import it into Blender3D.
 Go to Edit -> Preferences -> Add-ons.
 Search for dxf.
 Activate the Import-Export: Import AutoCAD DXF Format (.dxf) add-on.
 Turn both import and export on.
 3. Make a collection for walls at the outliner.
 Add a plane.
-Resize the plane ({doc}`here <023b3dplane>`) and snap it to the outline to make the walls.
+Resize the plane ([](023b3dplane)) and snap it to the outline to make the walls.
     <br/><br/>
     ```{image} ../_static/blender1/blender7.png
     :width: 100%